azhang-rgn/test-copilot/README.md

 # test-copilot

-Edit and push to both Github and Bitbucket
+Edit and push to both Github and Bitbucket.

+Branching out develop